Peeragogy/Peeragogy.github.io/introduction.md

 projects.
 The best way to learn about peeragogy is to get involved in putting peeragogy into action.
 Towards that end, coauthors and fans of the book have an active Google+ community, conveniently called "Peeragogy in Action".
-The book includes a syllabus with the same name tha you can work through in own group.
-So far, we've maintained a regular schedule of weekly meetings that you can jump into.
+So far, we've maintained a regular schedule of weekly meetings that you're welcome to jump into.
+One of the final sections of the _Handbook_ is a short syllabus, also called "Peeragogy in Action", that you can work through in own group.

-One of the best ways to learn about peeragogy is to combine your local projects with the global effort, and get involved in making the next edition of the book.
-We're always interested in new use cases, problems, and questions.
+You're invited to combine your local projects with the global effort, and get involved in making the next edition of the book.
+We're always interested in new use cases, tricky problems, and interesting questions.
+In fact, our view is that any question is a good question.

 Here is a more detailed list of ways in which the current edition of the _Handbook_ is not perfect.
 You're welcome to add your questions